 Anything and everything that hinders customer satisfaction must be rectified to reduce cart abandonment.

-At what stage of the customers’ journey should you focus on how to reduce shopping cart abandonment?
+At what stage of the customers’ journey should you focus on how to reduce online shopping cart abandonment?

 The journey of a typical eCommerce customer is depicted in the picture below.

-Cart abandonment usually happens after the evaluation stage and prior to ordering.
+Online Shopping cart abandonment usually happens after the evaluation stage and prior to ordering.
 If the focus is only on this point, cart abandonment cannot be curbed effectively.
 Time and again, people will abandon carts and it will only worsen day by day.

-It starts with sending a coupon with a welcome message, a sale email, product recommendations, then slowly moves on to abandoned cart emails, and the cycle repeats.
+It starts with sending a coupon with a welcome message, a sale email, product recommendations, then slowly moves on to abandoned cart recovery emails, and the cycle repeats.

 Each and every move must be made keeping in mind how to improve cart abandonment rate.

 The scenario is different for a customer.
 Some willingly furnish email details by signing up as a member, whereas some others prefer to checkout as a guest.
-These emails from guests must be collected.
+These cart recovery emails from guests must be collected.

 3 types of popups that are must-try are discussed here.